 - Spinach Stuffed Manicotti: Add one 10 oz. package of frozen, thawed spinach, drained well.

-- Sausage Manicotti Recipe: Add 1 pound browned ground sausage.
+- Sausage Manicotti Recipe: Add 1 pound browned Italian sausage.

 - Ground Beef Manicotti: Add 1 pound browned ground beef.

 - Chicken Manicotti: Add 1 pound browned ground chicken or 2 cups shredded cooked chicken.